Friendster: Site transformation

 In June 2011, Friendster shifted from social networking site to a social entertainment site with a focus on gaming and entertainment.
-Previous users' accounts are unchanged.
-However, all the photos, messages, comments, testimonials, shoutouts, blogs, forums and groups that the users may have had in the past may no longer be part of their Friendster account.
-An exporting tool is provided to back up the information of the user account.
-This tool has the ability to export photos to Flickr and Multiply.
+Previous users' accounts were unchanged.
+However, the photos, messages, comments, testimonials, shoutouts, blogs, forums and groups that the users may have had in the past may have no longer been part of their Friendster account.
+An exporting tool was provided to back up the information of the user account.

 The deadline given to users to export their photos was extended to June 27, 2011.
-Photos which were not exported before the deadline were removed and are no longer retrievable.
+Photos which were not exported before the deadline were removed.

 In the two months after the new Friendster relaunched, the site attracted more than half a million new users and included over 40 games.
 Daily and monthly active users increased by 50%, with more than 90% of new users coming from Asia.
-At the end of 2015 Friendster closed the website and related services and on July 1, 2018 it officially ceased to exist as a company.
+At the end of 2015 Friendster closed the website and related services, and on July 1, 2018, it officially ceased to exist as a company.